 Prostitution is illegal in the Republic of the Congo, but remains an important phenomenon and is tolerated by the authorities.
 Many girls under the age of 16 are engaged in prostitution as a mean of survival.
 They experience a daily life marked by physical, mental and sexual violence.
 More than 40% of these girls have been raped at least once.
-Also, nearly 75% of the girls have a child.
-Deprived of work opportunities, these girls find themselves with no prospect for the future.
+Also, 50% of the girls have a child.
+Deprived of incomes, these girls find themselves with no prospect for the future.

-AIS offers a humanitarian, educational and developmental initiative that allows young girls victims of survival prostitution the opportunity to take ownership of their future by entering vocational trainings.
+AIS offers a humanitarian, educational, psychological and developmental initiative that allows girls ages 13-18 victims of sexual exploitation, the opportunity to take ownership of their future by going to school or entering vocational trainings.

 In 2021, we did 228 street outreaches and meet 2,317 girls.
 We referred 1,109 girls under 18 to our daycare centers.
 We distributed 27,023 meals to them and their children, and also had weekly group therapy, educational activities, literacy classes, etc. An average of 25 children of 3 months to 5 years-old, came per day at our nursery centers.

 SUCCESSES FOR GIRLS AGES 13-18:

 - 85% of girls are reintegrated into their family, returned to school and/or gained stable income generation